 Koti / Home

 More features coming later!

-Please join us for pea soup, music, and dancing at the International Institute, 1694 Come Ave, St. Paul, MN Friday February 15th at 7 p.m.
+Please join us at the International Institute, 1694 Come Ave, St. Paul, MN Friday April 19th at 7 p.m.
+Coffee and conversation will follow the program.
 Guests are always welcome.

 7:00 PM International Institute of Minnesota